As Democrats look for a fighter, Bernie Sanders is striking a chord – again

 “Bernie Sanders, and his soak-the-rich message, especially, is not going to work, because even Americans that are not wealthy aspire to be,” says Brian Seitchik, a Republican consultant in Arizona who was Mr. Trump’s state director in 2016 and regional political director in 2020.

 The senator’s core argument – which hasn’t really changed over the years – failed twice at the presidential level, Mr. Seitchik points out.
-“If he’s going to be the face of the Democratic Party for the next two years, I say fantastic!”
+“If he’s going to be the face of the Democratic Party for the next two years, I say, ‘Fantastic!’”

 Yet Mr. Sanders has also been speaking directly to economic issues for over a decade, addressing cost-of-living problems, like housing and health care, that have only gotten worse.
 Some say the party should have been echoing him more closely all along.

-“I think that’s really why people listened to him, because he was talking about issues that were the source of their economic anxiety,” says Mr. Devine.
+“I think that’s really why people listened to him, because he was talking about issues that were the source of their economic anxiety,” says Mr. Devine, the Democratic consultant.
 “And that economic anxiety has not gotten better between 2016 and today.”

-If Mr. Trump has an Achilles Heel, it may be the economy.
+If Mr. Trump has an Achilles’ heel, it may be the economy.
 The president has lately conceded that a recession may be necessary to achieve the economic change he’s looking for.
 And his tariffs have not been popular.
 Recent polls have shown a majority of Americans now disapprove of Mr. Trump’s handling of the economy.

 If that view persists, the president could face a backlash in the midterm elections – regardless of whether Democrats have unified message or a messenger by then, says David Byler, chief of research at the polling firm Noble Predictive Insights in Phoenix.
-In 2018, “it wasn’t clear who the Democrats were; it wasn’t clear who their leader was” yet they still won control of the House, says Mr. Byler.
+In 2018, “It wasn’t clear who the Democrats were; it wasn’t clear who their leader was,” yet they still won control of the House, says Mr. Byler.

 “People forget, or aren’t aware, of what it’s like when you have a wave election in this country,” says Mr. Devine.
 “If the Trump policies have the kind of impact which I think they’re going to have, which are disastrous – I think a lot of people are gonna be ready to give the Democrats a chance.”